 Maximum residential density.
 The maximum density for all primary residential structures is stated in the table above.

 Minimum setbacks.
-The minimum setbacks for all primary structures are stated in the table above.
+The minimum setbacks for all structures are stated in the table above.

 Exceptions to the minimum setbacks.

-The setback requirements for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.N.
+The setback requirements for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.P.

 Maximum height.
 The maximum height for all structures is stated in the table above.